ksdisch/NFL_Totals-MachineLearningModel/README.md

 #### Training Data
 The data was split into training and testing sets using the Sklearn train_test_split function.
 By default, this function assigns 75% of the dataset to be used during the training of the model while the remaining 25% is used to test the model.

-#### Training Data
-The data was split into training and testing sets using the Sklearn train_test_split function.
-By default, this function assigns 75% of the dataset to be used during the training of the model while the remaining 25% is used to test the model.

 ### Results of the Model
 Our model was able to show an accuracy of 56%.
 Per the Action Network, a prominent sports betting website, a profitable bettor must win at least 52.4% of their bets to overcome the "juice".
 The Action Network would consider winning at a 55% rate to be "a good year". ([Source](https://www.actionnetwork.com/legal-online-sports-betting/sports-betting-survey-gender-income-winning-percentage-may-24))